GLOBAL MARKETS-Oil continues recovery, dollar slips in quiet trade

 By David Gaffen

-NEW YORK, Dec 24 (Reuters) - Oil prices gained for a fourth straight day on Thursday, while equity markets were quiet headed into the Christmas holiday.
+NEW YORK, Dec 24 (Reuters) - A fourth day of gains in oil prices helped lift European shares on Thursday, while an almost 1 percent drop against the euro this week took the shine off a strong 2015 for the dollar.

-A number of major bourses, including those in Germany, Brazil and Norway were closed on Thursday, while several other markets closed early for the Christmas holiday.
+Markets were subdued, with a number of major bourses, including those in Germany, Brazil, Norway closed entirely, while several other markets were set to close early for the Christmas holiday.

-The dollar slipped, but the greenback has still had a strong year ahead of next week’s closeout of 2015.
+Wall Street dipped modestly in subdued trading on an abbreviated day that was set to close at 1 p.m.
+(1800 GMT).

-Falling supplies and the lifting of a 40-year-old ban on most U.S. crude exports pushed front-month West Texas Intermediate (WTI) crude futures up 60 cents, or 1.6 percent, to $38.10 a barrel.
+Falling supplies and the lifting of a 40-year old ban on most U.S. crude exports pushed front-month West Texas Intermediate (WTI) crude futures 49 cents, or 1.3 percent, higher to $38 a barrel.
 They were set for the biggest weekly gain since early October.

-Internationally traded Brent futures rose 57 cents, or 1.5 percent, to $37.93, but have fallen about 35 percent this year.
+Internationally traded Brent futures rose 67 cents, or 1.8 percent, to $38.02, having fallen about 35 percent this year.

 Tumbling oil prices have battered energy companies and lowered inflation expectations, pushing down government borrowing costs and reinvigorating bets on further European Central Bank monetary policy easing.